JonMackey/SubsetFontCreator/Readme.md

 ![Image](MainWAtLaunch.jpg)

 Additional sample displays may be added by editing the ArduinoDisplays property list in the application bundle.
-This property list defines the screen dimension in pixels as well as the size of the active area in millimeters.
+This property list defines the screen dimensions in pixels as well as the size of the active area in millimeters.
 By combining this information with the Mac's own display information it's possible to display an accurately scaled sample.

 An unscaled sample: